epfl-ada/ada-2021-project-sars/README.md

 ## Introduction & Context

 ## Questions we want to answer and analyse
+* **First Part**: Are the topics covered by the media in the years 2015-2020 an accurate representation of the key events that occured within these years?
+* **Second Part**: What are the proportions of key events covered in the newspaper related to each topic?
+Do media tend to cover more one topic over another?
+* **Third Part**: Analysing Climate coverage.
+Is
+* **

-* We would like to build a timeline of key events of four specific topics over the 5 course years: sports, politics, climate, technology.
+* We would like to build a timeline of media concerns relating to four specific topics over the 5 course years: sports, politics, climate, technology.
+From there, we would like to study the following question: do the main concerns related to the four topics covered by the media between 2015 and 2020 accurately represent the key events that occurred during this timeline.
 *
 *
 *